AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installing a custom Home Menu UI (LayeredFS)

-ℹ️ Luma3DS's applet patching is unstable and causes Home Menu to randomly crash if Home Menu is opened several times.
+ℹ️ LayeredFS patching is unstable for applets which causes Home Menu to randomly crash if Home Menu is opened several times (by suspending a game or exiting an applet).
 Consider using the CIA file method for now.

 1. Download a custom Home Menu UI (`.zip`) from above.